Baxi Air Source Heat Pump ASHP for Homeowner

 Locations to avoid when installing a heat pump

-Though planning permission requirements regarding air source heat pumps have been relaxed, there are still some factors to consider, particularly for listed buildings or homes within conservation areas.
+Though permitted development rights around air source heat pumps have been relaxed, there are still some factors to consider, particularly for listed buildings or homes within conservation areas.
 Always check with your local authority if you have any doubts.

-During the winter months, there may be a risk of ice in front of your heat pump, which can be mitigated by having gravel underneath it to allow condensate to safely drain into.
+During the winter months, there may be a risk of ice around your heat pump, which can be mitigated by having gravel underneath it to allow condensate to safely drain into.
+Another option would be to take this condensate to a drain.

 Consult an air source heat pump expert

 At Baxi, we understand that there is a lot to consider when choosing the best place to install an air source heat pump.
-Our dedicated experts will work with you to install your heat pump in the way that maximises performance, lessens noise and visual impacts, and ultimately, keep your home at a comfortable temperature all year round.
+Our experienced network of installers will work with you to install your heat pump in the way that maximises performance, lessens noise and visual impacts, and ultimately, keep your home at a comfortable temperature all year round.

-Speak to us for more information about our air source heat pump range.
+Speak to us for more information about our air source heat pump range and learn about the other considerations to keep in mind in our detailed guide to heat pumps here.

 Related FAQs